bnb-chain/bnb-chain.github.io/docs/bcfusion/users/stake-migration.md

 <img src={Migrate4} width="400"/>

+If the migration fails, the fund will be returned to your Beacon Chain, and you can check it in your web3 wallet.

 If the migration goes well, you will find the delegation in the new staking dApp.
-If the migration fails, the fund will be returned to your Beacon Chain, and you can check it in your free balance.
+For how find your delegations, please refer to [this document](new-stake.md) for more information.

 ## Undelegation, Cross Chain Transfer, New Delegation